 - 1 lime, quartered

-- Add brown sugar, fish sauce, cinnamon, star anise, cloves and ginger to chicken stock.
+Add brown sugar, fish sauce, cinnamon, star anise, cloves and ginger to chicken stock in a medium bowl.

-- Place chicken breasts meat down in crockpot and then pour stock over.
+Place chicken breasts in crockpot, then pour stock over.

-- Add bok choy and rice noodles to broth, turn crockpot to high and let cook for another 30-40 minutes.
+Add bok choy and rice noodles to broth, turn crockpot to high and cook for another 30-40 minutes.

-- Just before noodles and bok choy are done, add shredded chicken back to broth.
+Just before noodles and bok choy are done, add shredded chicken back in.